 Past-due bills – customer water or wastewater bills that are 60 days or more past

-due and includes both active and inactive accounts and accounts that have payment plans or payment arrangements.
+due and includes active, inactive, and closed accounts and accounts that have payment plans or payment arrangements.

 Payment plan – a plan for deferred or reduced payment including, but not limited to minimum payments, alternate payment schedules, or amortization of unpaid balances.
-The payment plan should allow 12 or more months for repayment of outstanding balances.
+The payment plan should include the option for 12 or more months for repayment of outstanding balances.

 Residential customer – water service or wastewater treatment provider customers, including groundwater well owners charged for water in managed basins, residing in single-family residences, multifamily residences, mobile homes, including, but not limited to, mobile homes in mobile home parks, or farmworker housing that receive a bill for water or wastewater service.